rasheedjimoh/ubuntugui/README.md

 sudo reboot
 ```

-By executing these commands, you'll successfully integrate a graphical interface into your Ubuntu server environment, enhancing its usability and accessibility.
+We have successfully integrated a graphical interface into our Ubuntu server environment, enhancing its usability and accessibility.